officialbones/FiveM-Nickname-Checker/README.md

 - Log mismatches or failed attempts to a webhook
 - Use `fs.appendFileSync` in Node to create join logs
 - Add Discord embeds to make it look beautiful in your logs
+- A current Discord bot can be used as this doesn't directly run the bot.
+I reccomend to not use a moderation bot, but rather something that your server uses for permissions.
 ---

 ## ☠️ Console Preview